-In addition to task performance, other, less tangible skills must be addressed in a training program for front office employees.
-Stress management, time management, and organizational skills are some of the areas that should be discussed.
+In addition to task performance, other, less tangible skills need to be included in a training program for front office employees.
+Stress management, time management, and organizational skills are some of the areas that need to be discussed.
 Although these skills are often covered in seminar formats, they cannot be considered in isolation.
 These skills are better understood when integrated into the training program as a whole, so they can be applied to task performance.
-For example, the employee being trained to check out a guest should be made aware that this process may occur under stressful conditions; he or she could face long lines, many guests questioning charges, and pressure from other guests to keep the line moving.
-Learning to remaining calm under these circumstances does come with experience, but the tenets of stress management will help even the new employee handle difficult situations.
+For example, the employee being trained to check out a guest should be made aware that this process may occur under stressful conditions: he or she could be in a situation in which there are long lines, many guests questioning charges, and pressure from other guests to keep the line moving.
+Remaining calm under these circumstances does come with experience, but the tenets of stress management will help even the new employee handle difficult situations.
 Self-control and concern for the guest's welfare are paramount.

 Mastering time management is another important skill that enables employees to perform particular tasks at required times.
-For example, various departments depend on front office employees on a regular basis to relay messages to guests and other departments; if the front office does not come through, a great deal of confusion results for all concerned.
-Organizational skills help employees deal with their workload systematically rather than jumping from one task to another without completing any of them.
-Completing paperwork on a regular basis, rather than allowing it to mount into an intimidating pile, is one example of an organizational skill that can improve performance.
+For example, various departments depend on front office employees to relay messages to guests and other departments on a regular basis; otherwise, a great deal of confusion results for all concerned.
+Organizational skills help employees deal with their workloads systematically rather than jumping from one task to another without completing any of them.
+Completing paperwork on a regular basis, rather than allowing it to mount into an intimidating pile, is one example of how time management and organizational skills can improve performance.